 It must be noted that these terms have to be clearly explained before the Tournament begins.
 As you can see, all the terms cannot be featured in the same Tournament.
 A re-buy tournament is different from freezeout tournaments.

-This is the head to head part of the Tournament when only two players leave to duke it out on the final table.
+This is the head-to-head part of the Tournament when only two players left to duke it out on the final table.

 The Payout Structure